|

 New

-Haven Railroad #?, a GG-1 electric type.
+Haven Railroad #?, an electric type.
 Took the Royal

 Train, without the Royals aboard, from New York's Penn Station